khangvtran/angelhack-nationwide/readme.md

 ## App Description

-NaviGarden is a web application that assists first-time home buyers in navigating the complex chore of home buying, preparing them to be responsible home buyers.
+NaviGarden is a web application that assists millenial home buyers in navigating the complex chore of home buying, preparing them to be responsible home buyers.
 With a simple web browser, your typical millenial can input their financial data, visualize nearby homes they can afford, and make responsible decisions on purchasing their first home.

 ## Design Elements

+# Front end

+## API's used:

+## How does it work?

+## Features

 # Back end